thedarkjester/PokemonApi/README.md

 ### Design notes
 1. This is a design vs. a full scale production ready solution.

 2. Certain functions have not been implemented due to a) time, b) it would be over-engineering and c) Agile practice

 3. A single language with the first found description is used

 4. A simplified HTTP client was used vs. a third party library for a variety of reasons including; not relying on third party code and support, a smaller memory footprint, only using functions that are needed, and better logging/metric capability can be added.

 5. See Project breakdown [Project breakdown](docs/ProjectBreakDown.md)

+6. Certain mappers have been left off, but in principle should be there to keep responsibilities clean

 ### If it were a production solution
 1. Local or distrbuted caching may be required for performance